moirahartigan/Ms1-Schools-Out-Childcare/README.md

 ### Strategy
 #### Site Owners Goals
-The purpose of this site is to market the childcare services available and to generate leads from the contact form and convert these leads to sales either for afterschool care or a range of camp options depending on the holiday period.
+The purpose of this site is to market the childcare services available, and to generate leads from the contact form.
+These leads will then be convert to sales either for afterschool care or a range of camp options depending on the holiday period.
 <br>
 The goal for the design was to make it as easy as possible to access information, while striving for a minimalist and user-friendly design.
 ### Scope